You never get a second chance to make a first impression.

 - Clean outdoor fixtures, fix screens, paint if chips are obvious.

-- During winter, remove all ice and snow on walkways and steps.
+During winter, remove all ice and snow on walkways.

-- Clean carpets and drapes of smoke and pet dander (nobody with an allergy will buy a stinky home)
+Clean carpets and drapes of smoke and pet dander (nobody buys a stinky home)

 Make Minor Repairs and Tidy Up: